 Emergency crews transport one victim following shooting at Tiger Plaza

-BATON ROUGE - Over three police units and EMS are responding to a shooting at Tiger Plaza Sunday afternoon that left one person injured.
+BATON ROUGE - Authorities responded to a shooting at Tiger Plaza Sunday afternoon that left one person injured.

 Around 4:45 p.m.
-EMS arrived at Tiger Plaza apartments located at 4445 Alvin Dark near Hwy.
+Baton Rouge Police arrived at Tiger Plaza apartments located at 4445 Alvin Dark near Hwy.
 30.

 According to officials, one person received serious injuries and was transported to a nearby hospital.